pfsense/docs/source/install/installing-pfsense.rst

 future hardware requirements.
 These include:

 -  64-bit Intel or AMD CPU (x86-64, amd64) on pfSense 2.4 and later
--  CPUs must have AES-NI support on pfSense 2.5 and later
 -  Must be able to boot from USB or optical drive and run the installer on pfSense 2.4 and later